vidjil/vidjil/doc/server.md

 ### Docker -- Adding external software

-**(To be documented)**

-The volumes in the fuse and nginx volume block `./vidjil-server/conf:/etc/vidjil` and `./vidjil-client/conf:/etc/vidjil` will provide easier access to all of the configuration files, allowing for tweaks.

-From this location, it will be easier to enable more software or pipelines by putting their binaries in this location that will be see by the docker instance.

-# Docker -- Adding Software

 Some software can be added to Vidjil for pre-processing or even processing if the software outputs data compatible with the .vidjil format.
 We recommend you add software by adding a volume to your `docker-compose.yml`.
 By default we add our external files to `/opt/vidjil` on the host machine.
 You can then reference the executable in `vidjil-server/conf/defs.py`.

-In some cases, using the software may require development.
-In other cases, adding the appropriate `pre process` or `analysis config` can be enough.
+When the software has compatible inputs and outputs, it will be enough to configure then the appropriate `pre process` or `analysis config` (to be documented).
+In some cases, using the software may require development such as wrappers.
+Contact us (<mailto:contact@vidjil.org>) to have more information and help.

 # Docker -- Troubleshooting